Rory-Sullivan/Hexagonal-Path-Finding-Visualiser/README.md

 ## Analysis of algorithms

-In general A* will out perform Dijkstra and the biased A* will out perform A*.
+In general, A* will out perform Dijkstra and the biased A* will out perform A*.
-This is particularly the case when the grid is largely open with few wall, see the images below.
-This is due to the fact that there are a lot of possible paths and so Dijkstra spends a lot of time exploring sub optimal paths where as the A* algorithms have an idea of which direction to head thus move more directly to the goal.
+This is particularly noticeable when the grid is largely open with few walls, see the images below.
+This is due to the fact that there are a lot of possible paths and so Dijkstra spends a lot of time exploring sub optimal paths whereas the A* algorithms have an idea of which direction to head and thus move more directly to the goal.

 | Dijkstra                                         | A\*                                     | Biased A\*                                           |
 | ------------------------------------------------ | --------------------------------------- | ---------------------------------------------------- |
 | ![dijkstra open demo](./images/openDijkstra.png) | ![A* open demo](./images/openAStar.png) | ![biased A* open demo](./images/openBiasedAStar.png) |

 In these diagrams the green tiles show the search space of the algorithm while the blue tiles show the optimal path found by the algorithm.
-In general the larger the search space of an algorithm the less efficient it is.
+In general, the larger the search space of an algorithm the less efficient it is.
 We can see that all algorithms find the optimal path and that the search space of A* is much smaller than Dijkstra and the biased A* is smaller again.

-It is worth noting that the algorithms are slowed down drastically for the purposes the animation in this project.
+It is worth noting that the algorithms are slowed down drastically for the purposes of the animation in this project.
 The grid sizes here are sufficiently small that any of these algorithms could solve the problem in a fraction of a second.
-Also on much larger grids the efficiency of the algorithm is determined by more than just its search space we would also need to consider how we are searching for the path of least distance as well as space efficiency.
+Also on much larger grids the efficiency of the algorithm is determined by more than just its search space, we would also need to consider how we are searching for the path of least distance as well as space efficiency.

 In more restricted grids with fewer possible paths the performance difference